I Started a Joke: Composition and recording

-"There was a lot of that in those days" Barry laughed, "There was a lot of psychedelia and the idea that if you wrote something, even if it sounded ridiculous, somebody would find the meaning for it, and that was the truth".
+"There was a lot of that in those days," Barry laughed, "There was a lot of psychedelia and the idea that if you wrote something, even if it sounded ridiculous, somebody would find the meaning for it, and that was the truth."

 Structure and release

-The song was originally recorded in the key of G major and has two contrasting sections.
-The verse sections consist of a cycle of G Bm C and D chords.
-The chords for the bridge section are Em Bm C G Bm Em Am D.

 The promotional video for "I Started a Joke" was directed by Jean-Christophe Averty.
 It was filmed in Brussels as part of the Idea TV Special and features floating question marks on the song while Robin sings.
 In the video, Maurice is shown playing a Rickenbacker 4001 and Vince Melouney playing a Gibson ES-335.

 The song reached #1 in Canada, New Zealand and Australia.
 In Canada, it spent two weeks as the number one in RPM charts.
-"I Started a Joke" debuted at #66 at the United States Cashbox magazine in the week of 14 December 1968.
+"I Started a Joke" debuted at #66 at the United States Cashbox magazine in the week of 14 December 1968 and reached #6.

 Robin Gibb's son played "I Started a Joke" on his phone just after his father died on 20 May 2012.
 Robin-John Gibb told The Sun:

 When he passed away we went out, they took the equipment away and we came back in, I picked up my phone and found "I Started a Joke" on YouTube and played it.
 I put the phone on his chest and that was the first time I broke down.
 I knew that song and its lyrics were perfect for that moment.
 That song will always have new meaning to me now.

-Cash Box described it as being in the Bee Gees' "softer" style, saying it was more in the style of "Words" than "Gotta Get a Message to You," and said that the "paradoxical imagery offers magnetic charm to mystical interpretation."
+Cash Box described it as being in the Bee Gees' "softer" style, saying it was more in the style of "Words" than "Gotta Get a Message to You," and said that "paradoxical imagery offers magnetic charm to mystical interpretation."